-|1.||Cashew nuts, not shelled or peeled||Agriculturist||Any registered person|
+|1||Cashew nuts, not shelled or peeled||Agriculturist||Any regis-tered person|

-|2.||Bidi wrapper leaves (tendu)||Agriculturist||Any registered person|
+|2||Bidi wrapper leaves (tendu)||Agriculturist||Any regis-tered person|

-|3.||Tobacco leaves||Agriculturist||Any registered person|
+|3||Tobacco leaves||Agriculturist||Any regis-tered person|

-|5.||Silk yarn||Any person who manufactures silk yarn from raw silk or silk worm cocoons for
+|4||Silk yarn||Any person who manufac- tures silk yarn from raw silk or silk worm cocoons for

 Supplies of services under reverse charge mechanism:

-|S. No.||Description of supply of service||Supplier of service||Recipient of service
+|S/ No.||Description of supply of Service||Supplier of service||Recipient of service

-|1||GTA Services||Goods Transport Agency (GTA)||Any factory, society, co-operative society, registered person, body corporate, partnership firm, casual taxable person; located in the taxable territory|
+|2.||GTA Services||Goods Transport Agency (GTA) who has not paid integrated tax at the rate of 12%||Any factory, society, co-operative society, registered person, body corporate, partnership firm, casual taxable person;

-|Legal Services by advocate||An individual advocate, including a senior advocate or a firm of advocates||Any business entity located in the taxable territory|
+|3.||Legal Services by advocate||An individual advocate including a senior advocate or firm of advocates||Any business entity located in the taxable territory|

-|Services supplied by an arbitral tribunal to a business entity||An arbitral tribunal||Any business entity located in the taxable territory|
+|4.||Services supplied by an arbitral tribunal to a business entity||An arbitral tribunal||Any business entity located in the taxable territory|

-|4.||Services provided by way of sponsorship to any body corporate or partnership firm||Any person||Any body corporate or partnership firm located in the taxable territory|
+|5.||Services provided by way of sponsorship to any body corporate or partnership firm||Any person||Any body corporate or partnership firm located in the taxable territory|

-|5.||Services supplied by the Central Government, State Government, Union territory or local authority to a business entity excluding: –
+|6.||Services supplied by the Central Government, State Government, Union territory or local authority to a business entity excluding, –

 (1) renting of immovable property, and

-(2) services specified below: –
+(2) services specified below-

-(i) services by the Department of Posts by way of speed post, express parcel post, life insurance, and agency services provided to a person other than Central Government, State Government or Union territory or local authority;
+(i) services by the Department of Posts by way of speed post, express parcel post, life insurance, and agency services provided to a person other than Central overnment, State Government or Union territory or local authority;

 (ii) services in relation to an aircraft or a vessel, inside or outside the precincts of a port or an airport;